TECLIB/gitflow-doc/source/features.rst

 .. code-block:: bash

-   (develop) $ git flow feature start my-great-feature
+   $ git flow feature start my-great-feature

 This will automatically do the following: